 The Rick Steves Audio Guide walking tour is always a must for us.
 So much so that it’s in our Top 5 Free Travel Apps post.
 One afternoon, after our lunch in the Luxembourg Garden, we made our way to Notre Dame and started the audio tour.
 It took us through the massive cathedral, into some neighborhoods, then back on the island.
 I love that there is a map included in the audio guide and that you can skip to certain chapters.
 They also have an audio guide for The Louvre, The Orsay Museum, Versailles Palace, and chats about the food markets, hidden gardens, street markets, cafes, and day trips.
 It’s a free app, just remember to download the guides you want while you are on Wi-Fi before you head out!

 Visit the Eiffel Tower

 Buy your tickets ahead of time!
 There is no reason to stand in line for a ticket at the Eiffel Tower!
 Just pick a time, print your tickets, and be there.
 We suggest going early.
 It will still be crowded, but it’s better than later…unless you get to see the sunset.
 Then it doesn’t matter how crowded it is.
 You would be watching the sunset on the Eiffel Tower!
-To have an audio guide tour, you can download the official app for under 3 euros.
-Not bad considering how much audio guides usually are.
-It might also be beneficial to read up on it before you arrive so you understand what you are seeing.
+To have an audio guide tour, you can download this app or just read the notes.

 Savor the city